pavsidhu/blog/src/pages/2016-12-27-the-timezone-struggle/index.md

 If you really want to melt your brain, this YouTube video by Tom Scott explains timezones in much more detail, enjoy (or not).

 `youtube:https://www.youtube.com/embed/-5wpm-gesOY`

-Thanks for reading!
-Let me know your thoughts or past experiences on managing timezones. 😄